 What a Protective Order Entails

 The court may order no direct or indirect contact with the petitioner, restrict the respondent’s movements within a certain radius from the petitioner’s place of residence or employment, and order that there be no violence.
 When it is known that the respondent owns or possesses any firearms, the court can order the surrender of those firearms.
 The court can order the respondent to enter a batterer’s intervention program or any other treatment deemed necessary, address issues of custody and visitation with respect to minor children, child support, and alimony.
+Because being served a protective order can be unsettling, it is important to speak with a Ft.
+Lauderdale attorney in these situations.

 Usually, when somebody seeks this type of relief, it is called an injunction.
 A general injunction has particular rules and requirements with respect to whether the person can obtain the injunction in court.
 First, an individual seeking a standard injunction must exhaust all other remedies before going to the court and requesting an injunction.
 Secondly, the individual must show that there will be irreparable harm.